yen936/kainotes_public/README.md

 # Kainotes
 > Daily bible verse app.
-Collection of verse used in the Our Identity, and Maturity in Chirst courses.
+Collection of verse used in the Our Identity, and Maturity in Christ courses.
 Kainotes' purpose is to spur thoughts of God's word.

 Romans 6:4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness [kainotes] of life.